 Stock up on fresh local garlic when you can.
 It will be readily available and reasonably priced at your farmer’s market when in abundance.
 Garlic is also super easy to grow either in a small plot in the garden or a large open pot.

-- Prevention and Treatment of Infections and Enhancing Immune Function – for the treatment of many common infections: bacterial, fungal and viral.
-Also useful for the prevention of the common cold.
+- Prevention and Treatment of Infections and Enhancing Immune Function – to treat many common infections: bacterial, fungal and viral.
+Also useful to prevent the common cold.

 - Cardiovascular Tonic – for the prevention and treatment of high blood pressure, atherosclerosis, blood cholesterol and triglyceride levels.

-- Cancer Prevention – compounds in garlic have been linked to cancer prevention, enhancing the immune system function.
+- Cancer Prevention – compounds in garlic are linked to cancer prevention, enhancing the immune system function.

-- Antidiabetic – aids in decreasing blood insulin and increasing insulin sensitivity.
+- Antidiabetic – garlic aids in decreasing blood insulin and increasing insulin sensitivity.

-- Liver Tonic – compounds in garlic are linked to the protection of the structure and function of the liver.
+- Liver Tonic – compounds in garlic are linked to protecting the structure and function of the liver.